BC First Nations Justice Council — Indigenous Justice Centres

 Aboriginal legal rights — Gladue principles

 If you identify as Aboriginal, you have rights under the Criminal Code to have Gladue principles applied to your case.
-For more information, see our Aboriginal Legal Aid in BC website.
+For more information, contact the BC First Nations Justice Council.

 First Nations/Indigenous Court